Welcome to Woodland Elementary School

 Home of the Owls

 Woodland Elementary opened in August 2008 with an enrollment of 515 students and is located southeast of Lafayette.
 Currently Woodland Elementary is home to more than 600 students and has undergone a 12 classroom renovation to meet the needs of the current enrollment.
-Woodland houses preschool programs that promote school readiness in children under 5 years of age utilizing services from Headstart and Greater Lafayette Area Special Services in addition to a classroom for K-5 students with severe learning disabilities.
+Woodland houses a preschool program that promote school readiness in children under 5 years of age utilizing services from Greater Lafayette Area Special Services in addition to a classroom for K-5 students with severe learning disabilities.

 Woodland Elementary is committed to cultivating a positive learning environment which: